patijagannath11-afk/ecommerce-customer-segmentation/README.md

 1. The Database (MySQL) - ✅ Complete!

 > Goal: Build a professional-grade, relational database to store and manage all raw e-commerce data.
 > Status: I have successfully designed and deployed a database in MySQL.
-I have created the table schemas (`customers`, `order`, `order_items`, `order_payments`) and am in the process of loading over 100,000 rows of transaction data from the Olist CSV files.
+I have created the table schemas ('customers', 'order', 'order_items', `order_payments') and am in the process of loading over 100,000 rows of transaction data from the Olist CSV files.

  2. The AI Model (Python) - ⏳ Next Step